-Using an integrated humanitarian supply chain EPR system to improve refugee flow management: a conceptual framework and validation
+Using an integrated humanitarian supply chain ERP system to improve refugee flow management: a conceptual framework and validation

 MetadataShow full item record